an1245/falco-misp-connector/README.md

 ```

 ## How can I use these lists in Falco?
-The script will automatically append the three sample rules files in the main directory (sample-falco-cidr-rule.yaml, sample-falco-ipv4-rule.yaml and sample-falco-ipv6-rule.yaml) to the end of the three Falco rules files that the connector generates - in these sample rules files, you will find lists to create exceptions.
+The script will automatically append the three sample rules files in the main directory (sample-falco-cidr-rule.yaml, sample-falco-ipv4-rule.yaml and sample-falco-ipv6-rule.yaml) to the end of the three Falco rules files that the connector generates - in these sample rules file you will find lists to create exceptions.
 The three rules files that the connector generates (IPv4,IPv6 and CIDR) can then be copied into /etc/falco/rules.d/ directory and Falco restarted.

 ## Debugging
 There are three configurations to help you debug the connector: